terrymandin/QuickReference/Arc/Readme.md

    - Configure Dependency agent on Azure Arc enabled Linux servers with Azure Monitoring Agent settings
    - Configure Windows Arc-enabled machines to run Azure Monitor Agent
    - Configure Dependency agent on Azure Arc enabled Windows servers with Azure Monitoring Agent settings

+## Insights

+- Enable "Insights" for each of the VMs
+- Analyze the data
+- Note that data is in Azure Monitor.
+Alerts can be created
+- Click on Map.
+Then RDP to the VM and view the map again.
+You can see the IP address of the connection

+## Logs

+- Logs are not ingested by default.
+To enable logs:
+  - Go to Log Analytics
+  - Click on "Agents Management" and add the logs you want to ingest